WickedFlame/Scribe/README.md

 ```

 Scribe can handle multiple Log Sources.
 For example all that is Traced to the Output to can be Logged with the help of the Scribe.TraceListener.
-All that has to be implemented is the IListener interface.
+All that has to be implemented for a Listener is the IListener interface.
 ```csharp
 var manager = new LogManager();
 manager.AddListener(new Scribe.TraceListener());